B. J. Neufeld: Joining Koe (2018–2022)

 The Koe rink won their first two events of the 2021–22 season, the ATB Okotoks Classic and the IG Wealth Management Western Showdown.
 At the first two Slams of the season, they reached the quarterfinals of the 2021 Masters and the semifinals of the 2021 National.
 They then competed in the 2021 Canadian Olympic Curling Trials, held November 20 to 28 in Saskatoon, Saskatchewan.
 Team Koe qualified for the Trials via their CTRS points as they finished in second place through the 2018–19 season.
 Through the round robin, Neufeld and teammates Kevin Koe, John Morris and Ben Hebert finished with a 6–2 record, only suffering losses to the Brad Gushue and Brad Jacobs rinks.
 This record earned them a place in the semifinal game where they faced the Jacobs' rink.
 Despite shooting a 96% game, the Koe rink lost the semifinal game 8–3 as Team Jacobs scored two four enders which ended the game early.
 In the new year, the team went undefeated to claim the 2022 Boston Pizza Cup.
 This earned them the right to represent Alberta at the 2022 Tim Hortons Brier where they finished with a 7–1 round robin record.
 They then won the seeding game against Saskatchewan's Colton Flasch and beat Team Canada's Brendan Bottcher in the 1 vs. 2 game to qualify directly for the final.
 There, they faced the Gushue rink.
 After a tight game all the way through, Team Gushue scored one in the extra end to win the game 9–8 and hand Team Koe their second consecutive Brier silver medal.
 They ended their season with two more playoff finishes at the 2022 Players' Championship and the 2022 Champions Cup, reaching the final of the latter.

 Team Dunstone (2022–2024)

 In March 2022, Team Koe announced that they would be disbanding.
 It was later announced that Neufeld would join the new Manitoba-based Matt Dunstone rink for the 2022–23 season.
 Dunstone would skip the team, with Neufeld playing third, Colton Lott at second and Ryan Harnden at lead.

 With Team Dunstone, the rink were runners-up at the 2023 Tim Hortons Brier.
-Neufeld was dropped from the team in December 2024.
+Neufeld was dropped from the team in December 2024. as Colton Lott was moved up to his place and E. J. Harnden played second.

-Team Carruthers (2025-)
+Team Carruthers (2025-2026)

 In January 2025, he joined Team Carruthers as Third to play with Reid Carruthers, Catlin Schneider, and Connor Njegovan.
 He replaced Derek Samagalski.
 They played in the 2025 Brier as Team Manitoba.

+Team Epping (2026-)

+Following Carruthers's retirement, the team disbanded.
+He joined team John Epping for the 2026-27 curling season.